-Dr. Demetre Daskalakis, Acting Deputy Commissioner of Disease Control for the New York City Department of Health and Mental Hygiene, delivered the morning plenary on the last day of the conference, and as they say, they saved the best for last.
+Dr. Demetre Daskalakis, Acting Deputy Commissioner of Disease Control for the New York City Department of Health and Mental Hygiene, delivered the morning plenary on the last day of CROI 2017 in Seattle, Washington, and as they say, they saved the best for last.
 Daskalakis is one of the architects of the Ending the HIV Epidemic (EtE) in New York State, along with TAG’s Mark Harrington, Housing Work’s Charles King, and others.

 Daskalakis pointed out in his excellent presentation that they realized they have the technology to end the epidemic through treatment as prevention (TasP), the use of condoms, and PrEP, and that there are three pillars to their plan to end the epidemic in New York:

 - Linkage, retention, and viral load suppression; and